matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Db.md

 ### `get()` <a name="get"></a>

-Returns the database connection and creates it if it hasn&#039;t been already.
+Returns the database connection and creates it if it hasn't been already.

 #### Signature